senchalabs/docs-i18n/guides/drawing_and_charting/README.md

         }
     });

-As you may have noticed in the above example, the HiDPI Display is detected and the pixel rate will be boosted to adapt the resolution.
+As you may have noticed in this example, the HiDPI Display is detected and the pixel rate is boosted to adapt the resolution.
 Note that this happens transparently to both users and developers.
-A "pixel" used in Surface is always as the same size as in common HTML page, no matter if the display device is HiDPI.
-The charts will no longer be fuzzy on Retina devices.
+A "pixel" used in Surface is always the same size as in a common HTML page, no matter if the display device is HiDPI or not.
+As a result, charts will no longer look fuzzy on Retina devices.

-The draw package also supports a SVG backend.
-Simply set "Ext.draw.engine.SVG" as the default engine for you Draw Component, and it works all as expected.
-Continue using the Canvas API to draw procedurally and forget about the backend, it's all abstracted for you.
+The Draw package also supports a SVG backend.
+Simply set "Ext.draw.engine.SVG" as the default engine for your Draw Component, and it works all as expected.
+Continue using the Canvas API to draw procedurally and forget about the backend, it is all abstracted for you.

 ### Sprites

 Sprites are objects rendered on a drawing surface.
 They are added to a surface in the `getItems()` collection.
-The example below includes a sprite with the `type` `circle`, a `radius` of `100` and a yellowish color (`#ff8`), which causes a yellow circle to appear in the top left corner of the surface.
+The following example includes a sprite with the `type` `circle`, a `radius` of `100` and a yellowish color (`#ff8`), which causes a yellow circle to appear in the top left corner of the surface.

     @example
     // Click at "Live Preview" button above to switch to runnable example.